SamuelDW/overton/STEPTWOREADME.md

 ## Processes and thoughts

 Started with a simple loop to go through the results and get the page.
-Then once this was working, looked at ways to make it less complex, more generic so that adding new services in theory should be simple
+Then once this was working, looked at ways to make it less complex, more generic so that adding new services in theory should be simple see the `scraper_config.php` for how I've gone about this so far.
 Updating things
 Writing the tests (I know not TDD I'm sorry)